livinin82/steam-deck-pirates/README.md

     <strong>Tip:</strong> EmuSync is especially useful if you play on multiple devices or want an easy way to back up all your emulator saves at once.
 See the <a href="https://github.com/emu-sync/EmuSync">official EmuSync documentation</a> for advanced options and troubleshooting.
 </blockquote>

 > [!NOTE]
-> There is also a cool app called **[Shortix](https://github.com/Jannomag/shortix)**.
+> There is also a cool app called **[Shortix](#using-shortix-to-find-proton-folders)**.
 Shortix creates user-readable symlinks for Proton game prefixes, making it much easier to find your mods, game saves, etc. Once installed, you'll have a folder with shortcuts to your Proton folders.
-All info is in the link.
+All info is in the guide.
 This is optional, but can make the process easier.

 > [!NOTE]
 > If there is no save file, check the **Install Locations** section above.